Best cinnamon muffins! This easy recipe lets you make homemade cinnamon swirl muffins from scratch in less than 30 minutes.

 To get the swirled effect, the cinnamon sugar shouldn’t be equally distributed in the dough.

-The muffins can be stored at room temperature in a resealable container for up to 4 days.
+Any leftover muffins can be stored at room temperature in an airtight container for up to 4 days.

 More muffin recipes!